4060 Keslinger Road - Geneva, IL 60134

 Hunting and trapping coyotes has mixed results.
 Hunting and trapping can help control populations in rural areas, and instills and maintains the natural fear coyotes have for humans.
 However, removing all coyotes from an area is unrealistic and always temporary.

-For more information on coyotes in Illinois, contact Ray Eisbrener, Illinois DNR district wildlife biologist for Kane and McHenry County, at 815-675-2386, extension 316
+For more information on coyotes in Illinois, contact Stefanie Fitzsimons, Illinois DNR district wildlife biologist, at 217-685-1625 or stefanie.fitzsimons@illinois.gov.

 For further education on Coyotes please read our Coyote Fact Sheet.